slope-it/clock-mock/README.md

 [![License](https://poser.pugx.org/slope-it/clock-mock/license)](https://packagist.org/packages/slope-it/clock-mock)

-ClockMock provides a way for mocking the current timestamp used by PHP for \DateTime(Immutable) objects and date/time functions.
-It requires the uopz extension (at least version 6.1.1).
+ClockMock provides a way for mocking the current timestamp used by PHP for \DateTime(Immutable) objects and date/time related functions.
+It requires the [uopz extension](https://github.com/krakjoe/uopz) (version >= 6.1.1).

-Credits to:
-- [timecop](https://github.com/hnw/php-timecop), as ClockMock was inspired by it.
-- [ext-uopz](https://github.com/krakjoe/uopz), as ClockMock is just a very thin layer on top of the amazing uopz extension, which provides a very convenient way to mock any function or method, including the ones of the php stdlib, at runtime.
+**This library is meant for development and testing only.
+It does not aim to propose a clock service to be used in production code, as we believe that you shouldn't need to do that when your only purpose is to mock the current time in testing code.**

 ## Why we built it

-- We were looking for a way to mock the native php date and time functions and classes without being forced to use a third party library (e.g. [nesbot/carbon](https://github.com/briannesbitt/carbon))
+- We were looking for a way to mock the native php date and time functions and classes without having to change our production code for it, and without having ot use any 3rd party library for handling dates/clocks.
 - For this purpose, we were previously using the `php-timecop` extension.
-Problem was that the extension never implemented support for PHP 7.4 onward.
-That extension currently does not build at all for PHP 8.0.
+The problem is that said extension never implemented support for PHP 7.4 onward.
+That extension currently does not even build for PHP 8.0.

 ## Installation

-Composer is the only supported installation method.
-Run the following to install the latest version from Packagist:
+You can install the library using Composer.
+Run the following command to install the latest version from Packagist:

 ``` bash
 composer require --dev slope-it/clock-mock